aerosol/wb/doc-food/docs/usage.md

 > :scream_cat: But I really want to run a web server locally!

 Use one, use any.
 E.g. you can run `python -m http.server` in your [[build root]].
-Just make sure the generated site knows about the domain you're serving it from, in this case `http://0.0.0.0:8000` (see the third argument desciption in the section below).
+Just make sure the generated site refers to the fully qualified URL you're serving it from, in this case `http://0.0.0.0:8000` (see the third argument desciption in the section below).

 ## Generate for the internets